MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-qiskit.md

  'runtime': 61680000}
  ```

-You can also explore details about the T-factory that was created to execute this algorithm.
+You can also explore details about the T factory that was created to execute this algorithm.

 ```python
 result.data()["tfactory"]